ChantellZibi/Data-Analysis-Portfolio/README.md

 **Results:** Addressing broken infrastructure offers a significant impact even with just a single intervention.
 It is expensive to fix, but so many people can benefit from repairing one facility.
 For example, fixing a reservoir or pipe that multiple taps are connected to.
 We identified towns like Amina,Lusaka, Zuri, Djenne and rural parts of Amanzi seem to be good places to start.

 **Recommendations:**
-- Install UV filter or Install RO filter for improvement where the results of the pollution tests are Contaminated: Biological and Contaminated: Chemical respectively.
+- Install UV filter or Install RO filter for improvement where the results of the pollution tests are Contaminated: Biological and Contaminated: Chemical respectively.
 - Add Drilled wells to the improve all river sources
 - Install one tap near each shared tap for every 30 minutes of queue time.